MatchX-GmbH/X2E-Reference-Sensor-FW/example_device/README.md

 ## Console commands

-The default console is vis the USB connection.
+The default console is via the USB connection.
 The command format is line based and AT like.
 A success command will return a `OK` string.
 If there is response, it will return before the `OK`.

 #### Command List